AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-13-os101-operating-system-scheduling-algorithms.md

 So far, we've looked at the terms preemptive and non-preemptive scheduling.
 But there are actually three overarching categories that we'll group our scheduling algorithms into (and then classify them as either preemptive or non-preemptive).
 These are based on the types of systems we're working with:

-1. **Batch systems**: run several jobs in batches.
+1. **🔨 Batch systems**: run several jobs in batches.
 Think of them as workhorses.
 Goals:

     - Maximize throughput (get more work done).
     - Minimize mean turnaround time (MTT).
     - Maximize CPU utilization (waste less time being idle).

-2. **Interactive systems**: involve lots of user input or interaction (e.g., ordinary PCs).
+2. **🖥️ Interactive systems**: involve lots of user input or interaction (e.g., ordinary PCs).
 Goals:
     - Responsiveness: decrease response time to user requests (little if any input "lag").
     - Meet user expectations about how long certain operations should take (e.g., for opening a file).

-3. **Real-time systems**: must meet sensitive deadlines.
+3. **🕓 Real-time systems**: must meet sensitive deadlines.
 Accurate timing is crucial.
 Goals:

     - Meet deadlines to avoid losing data or other valuable resources.
     - Predictability: behave as expected and not erratically.